 When you download this file you will have to extract it.
 A great free program to extra this is Winrar, which can be found here: https://www.rarlab.com/download.htm

-When you finish downloading the wallet, you will need to extract the QT wallet here:
+When you finish downloading the wallet, you will need to extract (double click) the QT wallet, found among the extracted files:

 NOTE: Before installing the bootstrap and peers, you need to start the wallet and let it build.
 You’ll know you did it correct when you see the wallet is starting syncing.
 It will look like this, then you will close the wallet for the next part: